bonifield/helpers/README.md

 	- Use Pandas to create a multi-line graph from a given CSV (ex. as processed by python-csv-worker_01_combine.py) (usage: script file.csv)
 - python-dictionaries.py
 	- How to use dictionaries in Python
+- python-file-inout-processor.py
+	- How to read from one file, manipulate the content, and write to a separate output file.
 - python-files-folders.py
 	- Working with both regular and temporary files and folders
 - python-json-printer.py